 SEO in content marketing is CRUCIAL!!
 So while you’re writing good content, you should also delicately handle the SEO.
 SEO will help people find you easier which will increase the traffic to your website.
 More traffic means more potential customers.

 7. Overlooking new digital marketing channels and platforms

 Businesses should give up their old fashioned channels and consider digital marketing on new channels and platforms that are in trend.
 Using multiple channels are more profitable than sticking to only one.

 However, you don’t have to promote your content on every channel out there.
-You have to promote content on channels where your audience gather.
+You have to promote content on channels where your audience gathers.
 That’s where you would benefit the most.
 Since the digital world is rapidly and continuously evolving, adapting to the rapid changes is a must.
-Promoting content on newly emerged digital marketing channels is the certain way to reach your audience.
+Promoting content on newly emerged digital marketing channels is a certain way to reach your audience.